Introduction

 29 However, [as for] the sins of Jeroboam the son of Nebat, which he made Israel sin, from these Jehu did not depart, [even] the golden calves that [were] at Bethel and that [were] at Dan.
 30 The LORD said to Jehu, “Because you have done well in executing what is right in My eyes, [and] have done to the house of Ahab according to all that [was] in My heart, your sons of the fourth generation shall sit on the throne of Israel.”
 31 But Jehu was not careful to walk in the law of the LORD, the God of Israel, with all his heart; he did not depart from the sins of Jeroboam, which he made Israel sin.
 32 In those days the LORD began to cut off [portions] from Israel; and Hazael defeated them throughout the territory of Israel: 33 from the Jordan eastward, all the land of Gilead, the Gadites and the Reubenites and the Manassites, from Aroer, which is by the valley of the Arnon, even Gilead and Bashan.

-As has already been mentioned, Jehu’s works have not been found complete before God.
-He eradicated the Baal’s service, but he left the golden calves untouched.
-It is even so that he persisted in the sins of Jeroboam in serving the golden calves in Bethel and Dan.
-In it he preceded the people on the way of sin.
+As has already been mentioned, Jehu’s works had not been found complete before God.
+He eradicated the Baal worship, but he left the golden calves untouched.
+He persisted in the sins of Jeroboam in serving the golden calves in Bethel and Dan.
+In this, he led the people in the way of sin.

 When the balance of Jehu’s life is taken, we see in verses 30-31 the two sides of God’s judgment.
-Good is rewarded, this is first mentioned by God (verse 30).
-The reward is that his offspring will be on the throne until the fourth generation.
-This also means that it will not be permanent, as it would have been if he had been faithful.
-The LORD appreciates what was good with Jehu.
+Good was rewarded, this was first mentioned by God (verse 30).
+The reward was that his offspring would be on the throne until the fourth generation.
+This also means that it would not be permanent, as it would have been if he had been faithful.
+The LORD appreciated what was good with Jehu.
 God does not only see the wrong.

-Yet it must follow “but” because of the unfaithfulness of Jehu (verse 31).
-As a result, the judgment comes in the following verses.
-For this the LORD uses Hazael as His rod of discipline.
+Yet “but” must follow, because of the unfaithfulness of Jehu (verse 31).
+As a result, judgment came in the following verses.
+For this the LORD used Hazael as His rod of discipline.
 It is in reality, as it says here, the LORD Himself who punishes Israel.
 He began “to make Israel smaller”.
-All the tribes of Israel on the wilderness side of the Jordan fall into the hands of the Syrians.
-This is the result of this revival.
-Jehu has been a sham revival.
+All the tribes of Israel on the wilderness side of the Jordan fell into the hands of the Syrians.
+This was the result of this revival.
+Jehu had been a sham revival.

 34 - 36 The Death of Jehu